Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 NATO then expanded the bombing to strike on infrastructure that could have also military purpose: refineries, power stations, bridges across the Danube river, telecommunication centers and Avala TV tower.
 The biggest surprise regarding targets was the Chinese embassy in Belgrade.
 It was probably hit by mistake, but NATO never recognized, neither did apologize for it.

-Temple of Saint Sava – St. Sava Cathedral – the tenth largest in the world (and the largest Orthodox church).
+The Temple of Saint Sava, also known as St. Sava Cathedral, is the tenth largest church in the world and the largest Orthodox church.

-It was planned as the bishopric seat and main cathedral of the Serbian Orthodox Church, dedicated to Saint Sava, the founder of the Serbian Orthodox Church.
-It was not until 1935 that the current structure was started to be build, but during the war there was very little progress; the incomplete building was used as a depot by the German army and Tito’s partisans.
+It was intended to serve as the bishopric seat and main cathedral of the Serbian Orthodox Church, dedicated to Saint Sava, its founder.
+Construction began in 1935, but progress halted during World War II, when the unfinished building was used as a depot by both the German army and Tito’s partisans.

 The construction was finished in 1989, when the concrete dome of the temple, weighing 4,000 tones and constructed entirely on the ground, was raised to its present position.